Queen Mary University of London has opted into the TEF and received a Silver award.

 This course may be available at alternative locations, please check if other course options are available

 The following entry points are available for this course:

 |UCAS Tariff||Not accepted|

-To include grade A or above in A level English Literature or English Language and Literature and grade B or above in A level History.
+To include grade A in A level English Literature, English Language and Literature or English Language and grade B or above in A level History.